awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-session-arn.md

 You are now ready to deploy application revisions to the registered and tagged on\-premises instance\.

 You deploy application revisions to on\-premises instances in a way that's similar to deploying application revisions to Amazon EC2 instances\.
-For instructions, see [Create a Deployment with AWS CodeDeploy](deployments-create.md)\.
+For instructions, see [Create a Deployment with CodeDeploy](deployments-create.md)\.
 These instructions include a link to prerequisites, including creating an application, creating a deployment group, and preparing an application revision\.
-If you need a simple sample application revision to deploy, you can create the one described in [Step 2: Create a Sample Application Revision](tutorials-on-premises-instance.md#tutorials-on-premises-instance-2-create-sample-revision) in the [Tutorial: Deploy an Application to an On\-Premises Instance with AWS CodeDeploy \(Windows Server, Ubuntu Server, or Red Hat Enterprise Linux\)](tutorials-on-premises-instance.md)\.
+If you need a simple sample application revision to deploy, you can create the one described in [Step 2: Create a Sample Application Revision](tutorials-on-premises-instance.md#tutorials-on-premises-instance-2-create-sample-revision) in the [Tutorial: Deploy an Application to an On\-Premises Instance with CodeDeploy \(Windows Server, Ubuntu Server, or Red Hat Enterprise Linux\)](tutorials-on-premises-instance.md)\.

 **Important**
-If you reuse an AWS CodeDeploy service role as part of creating a deployment group that targets on\-premises instances, you must include `Tag:get*` to the `Action` portion of the service role's policy statement\.
-For more information, see [Step 3: Create a Service Role for AWS CodeDeploy](getting-started-create-service-role.md)\.
+If you reuse a CodeDeploy service role as part of creating a deployment group that targets on\-premises instances, you must include `Tag:get*` to the `Action` portion of the service role's policy statement\.
+For more information, see [Step 3: Create a Service Role for CodeDeploy](getting-started-create-service-role.md)\.

 ## Step 8: Track Deployments to the On\-Premises Instance<a name="register-on-premises-instance-iam-session-arn-8"></a>

 After you deploy an application revision to registered and tagged on\-premises instances, you can track the deployment's progress\.

 You track deployments to on\-premises instances in a way that's similar to tracking deployments to Amazon EC2 instances\.
-For instructions, see [View AWS CodeDeployDeployment Details ](deployments-view-details.md)\.
+For instructions, see [View CodeDeployDeployment Details ](deployments-view-details.md)\.